zio/zio-cli/docs/helpdoc.md

 - Method `|`

 It shows the second `HelpDoc` only if the first one is empty.
-It could be used to create a backup `HelpDoc`.
+It could be used to show a backup `HelpDoc`.

 ## Examples